 As a new member of our Smith family, you'll be joining our dynamic Smith Start community.
 Through small, linked courses and co-curricular programming diving into our iSmith competencies, Smith Start aims to prepare you for the next four years and beyond.
 Smith Start will challenge you to engage, explore, and experience all the Smith community has to offer you as a student and emerging business professional!

 All students admitted to the Smith School as freshmen before the fall semester will automatically be considered members of the Smith Start program.

-Kristin LaRiviere, assistant director in the Smith Undergraduate Program Office, oversees the administration of the program.
+Kristin LaRiviere, assistant director in the Smith Undergraduate Program Office, oversees the program.

 Completion: Students who complete BMGT 110F and 367F, together with the co-curricular activities offered each semester will receive recognition at the end of the year.

 Required course: BMGT110F, Introduction to the Business Value Chain

 Most students will take BMGT110 in the (F) section; Students in the Business, Society, and Economy Program as part of College Park Scholars will only be required to participate in co-curricular events as they enroll in BMGT110S during the spring semester.
 Students with BMGT110 transfer credit will coordinate program participation with Kristin LaRiviere.

 - Smith Leadership Institute: Your Smith Start adventure starts with our Smith Leadership Institute (SLI).
 At SLI, you'll connect with your peers, along with Smith upperclassmen, staff, and corporate partners.
 During the event, you'll be learning about the iSmith competencies and their role in shaping your Smith experience.
 Sponsored by EY